leitek/sw/houyi/keil/stm32f103/GUI/uCGUI/GUI/JPEG/Doc/ReadMe.txt

 OVERVIEW            General description of JPEG and the IJG software.
 LEGAL ISSUES        Copyright, lack of warranty, terms of distribution.
 REFERENCES          Where to learn more about JPEG.
-LTKHIVE LOCATIONS   Where to find newer versions of this software.
+ARCHIVE LOCATIONS   Where to find newer versions of this software.
 RELATED SOFTWARE    Other stuff you should get.
 FILE FORMAT WARS    Software *not* to get.
 TO DO               Plans for future IJG releases.